ijortengab/bash/functions/code-generator-parse-options/dev/README.md

 **You can embed that generated code into your shell script at the beginning**.

-Navigate to `example-wget` directory to learn more deeply.
+Navigate to `example-wget` and `example-ssh` directory to learn more deeply.

 # Reference